GHOST-ABOBAVICH/3x-ui-with-xhttp/ReadMe.md

-# HOW CREATE VPN VLESS(REALITY) TRANSPORT WITH XHTTP THROUGHT 3X-UI
+# How to create a VLESS (REALITY) VPN transport with XHTTP through 3X-UI
 ___
 XHTTP is a modern transport (data transmission method) for the VLESS protocol, which allows data to be transmitted using standard HTTP requests.
 A key feature of this technology is the ability to use CDN (Content Delivery Network) servers between the client and the server.
 In this tutorial, I will show how you can create your own VPN using the 3x-ui panel and the XHTTP technology.